dyxstat/ViralCC/README.md

 # Instruction to prepare raw data
-Follow the instructions in this section to process the raw shotgun and Hi-C data and generate the input for ViralCC:
+Follow the instructions in this section to process the raw shotgun and Hi-C data and generate the input for `ViralCC`:

-## Clean raw shotgun and Hi-C reads
+### Clean raw shotgun and Hi-C reads

 Adaptor sequences are removed by `bbduk` from the `BBTools` suite with parameter `ktrim=r k=23 mink=11 hdist=1 minlen=50 tpe tbo` and reads are quality-trimmed using `bbduk` with parameters `trimq=10 qtrim=r ftm=5 minlen=50`.
 Additionally, the first 10 nucleotides of Hi-C reads are trimmed by `bbduk` with parameter `ftl=10`.
 Identical PCR optical and tile-edge duplicates for Hi-C reads were removed by the script `clumpify.sh` from `BBTools` suite.

-## Assemble shotgun reads
+### Assemble shotgun reads

 For the shotgun library, de novo metagenome assembly is produced by an assembly software, such as MEGAHIT.
 ```
 megahit -1 SG1.fastq.gz -2 SG2.fastq.gz -o ASSEMBLY --min-contig-len 1000 --k-min 21 --k-max 141 --k-step 12 --merge-level 20,0.95
 ```

-## Align Hi-C paired-end reads to assembled contigs
+### Align Hi-C paired-end reads to assembled contigs

 Hi-C paired-end reads are aligned to assembled contigs using a DNA mapping software, such as BWA MEM.
 Then, samtools with parameters ‘view -F 0x904’ is applied to remove unmapped reads, supplementary alignments, and secondary alignments.
 BAM file needs to be sorted **by name** using 'samtools sort'.
 ```
 bwa index final.contigs.fa